 For married couples, how a person files their tax can have a significant impact on the couple’s payments.
 The tax advisor is looking at the lowering your taxes and rarely sees the impact on the loan repayment options and amounts.
 The tax filing decision should be reviewed each year when a life event happens such as: getting married, having a child, changing employers, or finishing a degree.

-The last most common resource is the private lenders.
-For many this could be a great option if you need a more structure schedule or you can get a better interest rate.
+The last most common resource are private student loans.
+For many this could be a great option if you need a more structured schedule or you can get a better interest rate.
 The borrower must realize that this decision is final.
 The federal loan repayment options offer the most flexibility.
 Once you decided to refinance under a private lender, the borrower is no longer able to return to the federal loans with those loans.
 In addition, a private consolidation early will limit the options for a married couple since only one will may have federal loans.

 The other problem facing many student loan borrowers is their financial and personal life is in constant change just after college.
 If the student is the traditional student, many will be changing jobs and maybe getting married.
 For the non-traditional student, they may have a home or children.
 All of these items impact a person’s taxes and are an important part of the student loan repayment decision process.